-Whether it's for your Thanksgiving table, Christmas or simply as a seasonal treat: pecan pie is a must-make festive dessert and I crave it as soon as it the weather turns cold.
+Whether it's for your Thanksgiving table, Christmas or simply as a festive treat: this sugar free pecan pie recipe is a must-bake and I crave its warm and comforting flavors as soon as the weather turns cold.

 🌟 Why You'll Love This Recipe

-- Almond flour - I used ground almonds, which is equivalent to regular almond flour in the US.
-If you're using super-fine almond flour, 2 cups is probably sufficient
+- Almond flour - I used ground almonds, which is equivalent to regular almond flour.

-Step 1: In a food processor or with an electric mixer, blend the ingredients for the keto pie crust.
-Blend until they resemble sticky crumbles.
+In a food processor or with an electric mixer, blend the ingredients for the keto pie crust.
+Blend until the dough resembles sticky crumbles.

 Place the crust in the freezer whilst you make the filling.

-Step 5: Bake until golden.
-Check during baking that it does not over-brown.
+Bake the pecan pie in the preheated oven until golden.
+Check during baking that it does not overgrown.
 Once it is browned enough, cover the top with aluminium foil.

 Coconut flour crust: If you cannot tolerate almonds, make this coconut flour pie crust I created for my strawberry mascarpone tart.